 Air fryer potatoes are a healthier alternative to deep fried potatoes.
 They have a crispy texture without high fat or calories - easy side dish for any meal

 These air fryer potatoes are the tasty side dish you have been looking for!
-Healthier than traditional fried wedges, they are lower in calories and fat, and perfect as a snack or as part of a fuller meal.
+Healthier than traditional fried wedges or roasted potatoes, they are lower in calories and fat, and perfect as a snack or as part of a fuller meal.
 Crispy on the outside and fluffy in the middle, wedges have never tasted so good!
 You will love this airfryer recipe for delicious potato wedges!

 If you got an air fryer for Christmas or for your birthday recently, one of the first recipes you’ll probably want to try is air fryer potatoes.
 That’s exactly what I was excited to try first.
 It’s an easy recipe with just a couple small potatoes, any seasoning you like and a touch of olive oil.
 This is a great introduction to air frying with a foolproof recipe that will show you how amazing the air fryer is!